Anastasia (1956 film): Plot

 Though the last Russian Tsar and his family were executed in 1918, rumors persisted that his youngest daughter, the Grand Duchess Anastasia, somehow survived.
-In 1928 Paris, Anna, an ailing woman resembling Anastasia, is brought to the attention of former White Russian General Bounine, now the proprietor of a successful Russian-themed nightclub.
+In 1928 Paris, Anna Koreff, an ailing woman resembling Anastasia, is brought to the attention of former White Russian General Bounine, now the proprietor of a successful Russian-themed nightclub.
 Bounine knows that while Anna was in a mental asylum being treated for amnesia, she told a nun that she was Anastasia.
 When approached by Bounine and addressed as the grand duchess, she refuses to have anything to do with him.
 She flees and tries to throw herself into the River Seine, but is stopped.

-Bounine meets with his associates Chernov and Petrovin.
-Bounine has already repeatedly raised funds from stockholders (eager to gain a share of £10 million belonging to Anastasia held by an English bank) based on his claim that he had found Anastasia.
+Bounine meets with his associates Boris Chernov and Piotr Petrovin.
+Bounine has already repeatedly raised funds from stockholders (eager to gain a share of £10 million belonging to Czar Nicholas held by a British bank) based on his claim that he had found Anastasia.
 Privately he admits it is a scam.
-But the stockholders have lost their patience and given him eight days to produce her.
+But the stockholders have lost patience and given him eight days to produce her.

-Bounine arranges for Anna to be intensively trained to pass as Anastasia.
+Bounine arranges to coach Anna to pass as Anastasia.
 During this time, she and Bounine begin to develop feelings for one another.
-Later, in a series of carefully arranged encounters with former familiars and members of the imperial court, Anna begins to display a confidence and style that astonish her skeptical interlocutors.
+Later, in a series of carefully arranged encounters with former familiars and members of the imperial court, Anna begins to display confidence and style that astonish many skeptical interlocutors.
+While a few accept Anna as Anastasia, no relative with any credibility will endorse her.

-Anna has to go to Copenhagen, where she has to convince the highly skeptical dowager empress, Anastasia's grandmother, that she is Anastasia Romanov.
-Meanwhile, Bounine becomes increasingly jealous of the attentions that Prince Paul, another fortune hunter, pays to Anna.
-At a grand ball in Copenhagen at which Anna/Anastasia's engagement to Paul is to be announced, the dowager empress has a final private conversation with her.
-Although aware of Bounine's machinations, Empress Marie Feodorovna believes that Anna is truly her granddaughter.
-Realizing that Anna has fallen in love with Bounine, she helps her run away with him.
-The empress then makes it known to those around her that Anna is not Anastasia, although it is left ambiguous if she accepts that notion.